MojosBeans100/CI-MS5-loveplants/README.md

 ### Products App
 (User Stories XXX)
-- The Products App serves to hold a database of products available to purchase, details about them, their categories and any reviews/ratings.
+- The Products App serves to hold a database of products available to purchase, details about them, their categories and any reviews/ratings
-- It contains 5 models.
+- It contains 5 models (Product, ProductReview, Category, PlantCategory, RecentlyViewed)

 #### Product
 - The Product model holds information about specific products
+- It has a model method (update_average_rating) to automatically update the average rating when a new ProductReview object is created

 | Field | Description | Field type|
 |-------|-------------|-----------|